Inventory Management overview

 StockItementity, and all

 When merchants are ready to make a partial or full shipment, they select the source or sources from which to send the products.
 Customers typically want low-cost shipping and a guarantee of safe arrival of products, while the merchant needs to ensure minimal overhead for the inventory storage and shipping costs.
 Inventory Management includes an algorithm that takes these considerations into account and recommends the best shipping option or options.
-Magento provides an algorithm for Priority, using the source priority per stock, where each source is given a priority in the scope of a specific sales channel.
+Magento provides an algorithm for Priority, using the source priority per stock, where each source is given a priority in the scope of a specific sales channel, and for Distance, using the locations of sources and shipping destinations.
 Inventory Management also supports developer-provided extensions for other algorithms based on criteria such as cheapest shipping and closest GPS location.